-Expectations of the Core
+Expectations of the SR

 - We will perform a rigorous quality control report and inform the investigator early if we have found issues with the data.

 - Dependent on the quality of the data we have received, we will meet all of the agreed upon deliverables for an analysis and return the analysis in a timely manner.